-New Manufactured Home Community Set for Central East Florida
+New Manufactured Home Community Under Construction in Central East Florida

 The effort it takes to build something new often is viewed as a troublesome necessity or a source of frustration.
 In the case of a new manufactured home community, like one being developed in Ormond Beach, Fla., approval to clear and level, start utilities and lay out a site plan certainly is cause for celebration.

 The development of a new manufactured home community in Florida last occurred about 15 years ago.
 The challenges include a difficult economy, zoning hurdles, investment barriers and the negative perception of a new manufactured home community.

 About 310 new manufactured home communities were built nationwide during the last 15 years.
 Compare that with with the 2,645 new communities during the prior 15 years, including 395 communities built during 1986-87 alone.
 It’s easy to understand why affordable housing advocates are concerned.